 How?
 Add a default value when creating a booking question by clicking on the three dots on the right.
 This works with hidden and non-hidden booking questions.
 When these questions are not hidden, it enables the customer to save time, but if necessary, the value can still be changed by the person booking the meeting.
 If the default value is hidden, the customer or prospect cannot change the value.
 However, you can use this value for tracking purposes.

 Thinking about the marketing campaign example again, you can easily add default values according to the different campaigns to track which lead got generated or which meeting was created via which campaign.

-Another way to have the booking questions pre-filled is to work with query parameters added to the booking link.
+Another way to have the booking questions prefilled is to work with URL parameters added to the booking link.
 Each Booking question is connected to a token.
-As you add the query parameter with the token slug and the intended value, you can pre-fill the answers to the booking links.
+As you add the URL parameter with the token slug and the intended value, you can prefill the answers to the booking links.

 How?
-Simply add a "?" to the link followed by the Token slug, "=", and the intended value.
-You can refill as many booking questions as you want, just separate them with a " & ".
+Simply add a "?" to the link followed by the token slug, "=", and the intended value.
+You can prefill as many booking questions as you want, just separate them with a " & ".

 booking link + "?" + token slug + "=" + value + "&" + token slug + "=" + value ...